oriolarcas/BP-API/docs/README.md

 /wp-json/buddypress/activity will return an unfiltered stream of BuddyPress activity.
 /wp-json/buddypress/activity/34 will return a single activity item.
-/wp-json/buddypress/activity/34/delete will delete this item.
+/wp-json/buddypress/activity/USERNAME will return single user activity